Reyes1921/notas/wordpress/handbook/root.md

   - Meta Box: Páginas de edición de entradas/páginas.
   - Term Meta: Páginas de edición de términos de taxonomía.
 - Finalidad:

   - Meta Box: Agregar información adicional a las publicaciones individuales.
   - Term Meta: Agregar información adicional a las clasificaciones de contenido.

+  ***

+# `URI vs. Path 🌐`

+The core difference is that a URI (Uniform Resource Identifier) is a URL (Uniform Resource Locator) and specifies the web address of a resource, while a path specifies the location of a file on the server's filesystem.

+A URI is what a web browser uses to access a file over the internet.
+It includes the protocol (like http:// or https://), the domain name, and the location of the file within the website's directory structure.
+For example: https://example.com/wp-content/themes/mytheme/style.css.

+A path is the physical location of the file on the web server's hard drive.
+It's used by the server itself to locate the file.
+For example: /var/www/html/wp-content/themes/mytheme/style.css.

 [TOP](#carpetas-principales-en-la-raíz-de-wordpress)